Text editors

 does.

-many of the commands
+Many of the commands that ed

-also used by sed
+uses are also used by sed

-since sed
+, since sed

-based on ed
+is based on ed

 .